haud-ba/XTS_TRANSPORT_LAYER/README.md

 	constants are always upper case
 	constants from XTS_Utility lib are mapped onto shorter names here use XTS_Utility lib

 	TcIoXtsEnvironmentParameterList

-	for setting up your system
-	this project relys on those parameters to be correct
+	for setting up your system; this project relys on those parameters to be correct

   #### XTS/GVL_XTS:
 	AXIS_REF for mover
+	GROUP_REF for Collision Avoidance Group

 	global instances of function blocks and Ctrl/State structs

   #### XTS/XtsTransportUnit: